-- Place vent damper in open position to permit burner operation by using "HOLD DAMPER OPEN" switch, located on damper controller. - Thermostat controls burner firing as before, while damper remains open. - DO NOT turn damper open manually, motor damage will result. - Set switch to "AUTOMATIC OPERATION" to close vent damper during burner off cycle. - For further information, and for vent damper troubleshooting guide, refer to manual packaged with vent damper.
+- Place vent damper in open position to permit burner operation by using "HOLD DAMPER OPEN" switch, located on damper controller. - Thermostat controls burner firing as before, while damper remains open. - DO NOT turn damper open manually, motor damage will result. - Set switch to "AUTOMATIC OPERATION" to close vent damper during burner off cycle. - For further information, and for vent damper troubleshooting guide, refer to Appendix A of this manual and literature packaged with vent damper.